Scenario

 Task 2: Adding Techblue-CRPZ to Techblue Sec Policy

-In the Infoblox Portal, add the newly created Custom RPZ techblue-crpz into the Techblue Sec Policy security policy as a new policy rule with the action of Default Redirect.
+Add the newly created Custom RPZ techblue-crpz into the Techblue Sec Policy security policy as a new policy rule with the action of Default Redirect.
+Place the new policy rule above the Infoblox-Base rule in the 6th place.

 Task 3: Identifying domains for testing using TIDE Active Indicators